-- If you want to start work on your Moodle courses early you can request a development shell.
-When your courses become available, you can import the content of your development shell into your course.
+- If you want to start work on your Moodle courses you can request a development shell at any time.
+When your official course(s) become available, you can import the content of your development shell into your course.

 - Once enrollment is set they are not removed (unless dropped) from courses for 1 academic year.
-Instructors can request enrollments be removed at any time.
+Instructors can request enrollments be reviewed/removed at any time.

-Once the term has ended, you will have two weeks to make changes before the course is backed up for the OFFLINE backup files!
+- Once the term has ended, you will have two weeks to make changes before an official snapshot of the course is backed up (Offline Archives) for official records.

-- Do not do any further work on your courses after the two-week mark at the end of term; it will not be included in the backup file.
+- Any further work on your courses after the two-week mark at the end of term will not be included in the backup file.